Fudail-Mohammed-Zafar/University-Website/README.md

 4. **Blog**: A page that displays certification or online programs for the academic year.
 5. **Contact**: Contains a form where users can input their name, email, and message.
 Data is collected and processed using PHP.

-## Technologies Used

-- **HTML**: For structuring the content of the website.
-- **CSS**: For styling and responsive design.
-- **PHP**: For backend processing of the "Contact Us" form and handling form submissions.

-## How to Use

-1. **Navigation**: Use the navbar to navigate between different pages of the website.
-2. **Contact Form**: Users can fill in the form on the "Contact Us" page.
-Upon submission, the data is collected and stored in the backend for further processing.
-3. **Responsive Design**: View the website on different devices to see its responsive nature.

 ## Folder Structure

 ```